 Eligible veterans are entitled to a military funeral honors ceremony at their funeral or memorial service.
 The ceremony serves as a final tribute and “thank you” from a grateful nation for the veteran’s service.

 The military funeral honors ceremony is conducted by two or more uniformed military persons, with at least one member of the veteran’s branch of service.
 The service includes folding and presenting the United States burial flag to a surviving family member and the playing of Taps.

 Our staff will assist you with arranging this special ceremony through a local veterans’ organization.

 The Department of Veterans Affairs provides a government headstone or marker for any eligible veteran at no cost.
 The style of marker selected must meet with the approval of the cemetery in which it is placed.
 Our staff will assist the family with ordering the marker and placing it in the cemetery of their choice.

 All honorably discharged veterans are eligible for a United States burial flag provided at no cost by the Veterans Administration for their funeral or cremation services.

 The flag will drape the casket or accompany the cremation urn.
 It is generally given to the next of kin at the conclusion of the funeral service.

 Presidential Memorial Certificate

-The family of an honorably discharged veteran may receive special Presidential Memorial Certificates in honor of their loved one’s service.
-The engraved certificate is signed by the current President to honor the service and memory of the veteran.
+The family of an honorably discharged veteran may receive a special Presidential Memorial Certificate in honor of their loved one’s service.
+The engraved certificate is signed by the current president to honor the service and memory of the veteran.
 A certificate can be ordered for each family member.
 Our staff will work with the Department of Veterans Affairs to obtain the certificates.

 Gloucester County Veterans Memorial Cemetery